 This report considers the causes of conflict, key concepts in conflict management, four ways of relating to stakeholders and case examples.
 Available for download here. ♦

 Current practices in solving multiple use issues of Natura 2000 sites: Conflict management strategies and participatory approaches

-This study looks at the underlying theory on participatory approaches and conflict management, provides an overview of multiple use issues and conflicts in Natura 2000 sites, and identifies some success factors to prevent and manage conflicts.
-Produced for the European Commission by Alterra, Wageningen, the Netherlands, it is available for download here.
+This study from Institute for Water Resources, USACE, looks at the underlying theory on participatory approaches and conflict management, provides an overview of multiple use issues and conflicts in Natura 2000 sites, and identifies some success factors to prevent and manage conflicts.
+Produced for the European Commission by Alterra, Wageningen, the Netherlands, it is available for download here. ♦